guntur1981/go-design-patterns/03-liskov-substitution-principle/README.md

 ## The Reason Why This Is Not a Good Practice

-The Circle struct type would violate the Liskov Substitution Principle in several ways:

-1. The Circle struct has no height or width properties, only a radius.
-So, the SetWidth() and SetHeight() methods must be implemented differently to the original purpose of the Shape interface.
+The Circle struct has no height or width properties, only a radius.
+So, the SetWidth() and SetHeight() methods have to be tweaked in such a way so that all behavior of the Shape interface can be implemented.
-2. The area of the Circle struct always returns a fraction number, whereas the GetArea() signature of the Shape interface type return a type int, so a type conversion must be performed and produces less accurate result.

 ## A Better Approach